julianchurchill/text-adventure/README.md

 Bugs

+- [BUG] Lost save game when restarting phone - reported on intfiction forum here http://www.intfiction.org/forum/viewtopic.php?f=19&t=8891
+  - It is possible that read/write of action history save file may clash - read is during background thread triggered from onResume, write is on UI thread triggered from onPause.
+This read/write should probably be a mutually exclusive critical section.
+  - Second report of lost saves, this time partial ('It jumped back once and made me redo a small section.
+Last night, though, it skipped back to almost the beginning.').
+From Play reviews (Lisa Rodenberry) 16/9/13.
 - [BUG] Clickable area for exit seems to extend down the text view underneath the link - is the span limited correctly?
   - FIX Other possible fix is to pad the textview with a single line of blank text after the rest of the text is in place.
 Same idea as we already do with adding a single " " to stop the clickable span extending to the end of the line.
     - This fix works ok on 2.3.3 (emulator) but not on 4.3 (my nexus 4).